top of page

 J.C.
 Holdway is named in honor of Chef Joseph Lenn’s late uncle, Joseph Charles Holdway, known to the family as Uncle Joe.
 A lifelong bachelor who loved good restaurants, he returned only to the places that offered exceptional experiences.
 His appreciation for quality and hospitality shaped the way Chef Lenn views dining and inspired the restaurant that now carries his name.

-Chef Lenn’s passion for cooking began as a teenager, learning from his grandmother and mother and listening to Uncle Joe’s stories of meals throughout Knoxville.
+Chef Lenn’s passion for cooking began as a teenager, learning from his grandmother and mother and listening to Uncle Joe’s stories of memorable meals.
 Opening J.C.
-Holdway in his hometown had always been his goal, and he is grateful to cook for the city that raised him and to work with local producers whose ingredients define East Tennessee.
+Holdway in his hometown had long been his goal, and he is grateful to cook for the city that raised him and to work with local producers whose ingredients define East Tennessee.

-In the early years, the restaurant received national attention from publications such as Eater, Esquire and Garden & Gun, support that encouraged the team to continue shaping a thoughtful and regional approach to cooking.
+Since opening, the restaurant has received national recognition from publications including Eater, Esquire, and Garden & Gun, attention that encouraged the team to continue refining a thoughtful, regional approach to cooking.
 In 2025, J.C.
-Holdway was named one of The New York Times “50 Best Restaurants in America,” a recognition that reflects an ongoing commitment to careful cooking and Southern hospitality.
+Holdway was named one of The New York Times50 Best Restaurants in America” and was recommended by the MICHELIN Guide.
+Chef Joseph Lenn was a 2026 James Beard Award semifinalist for Outstanding Chef, reflecting the restaurant’s continued focus on consistency, craft, and hospitality.

-The restaurant’s wood fire approach pays tribute to old world methods and the traditions of rural Appalachia.
-Chef Lenn believes the flavor of wood fire cannot be recreated by modern equipment, and it brings depth and character to the dishes we serve.
+The restaurant’s wood-fire approach pays tribute to old-world methods and the traditions of rural Appalachia, while utilizing modern wood-fired techniques.
+Chef Lenn believes that cooking with live fire brings depth and character that cannot be achieved without it.

 Our intention at J.C.
 Holdway is to offer a warm and memorable experience for any occasion, whether guests are celebrating a milestone or enjoying a quiet evening.
 We hope the experience is one Uncle Joe would have returned to again and again.